dbartholomae/ng-q-plus/README.md

 ## API

 The module can be required via browserify require, as an AMD module via requirejs or as a global, if window.angular is present.
-It does not export anything and just creates the angular module 'ng-q-plus'.
+It creates the angular module 'ng-q-plus' and exports its name.
 This module augments the existing `$q` service, it does not create a service of its own.
 Each promise gets the following new methods: